OCHA-DAP/hdx-python-database/documentation/main.md

 ## Database

 A fresh schema can be created using the function `recreate_schema`.
 Any existing schema with that name will be dropped eg.

-    recreate_schema(engine, db_uri)
+    Database.recreate_schema(engine, db_uri)

 Your SQLAlchemy database tables must inherit from `Base` in `hdx.database.no_timezone` or `hdx.database.with_timezone` eg.